apache/superset/superset/db_engine_specs/README.md

 ### `allows_alias_to_source_column = True`

-When this is true the database allows queries where alias can overshadow existing column names.
+When this is true the database allows ORDER BY statements where an alias can have the same name as the selected source column.
 For example, in this query:

 ```sql
 SELECT